markkolich/kolich-httpclient4-closure/README.md

 ### Helpers

-To make life a bit easier, a number of helper closures are available for free out-of-the-box as found in the <a href="https://github.com/markkolich/kolich-httpclient4-closure/tree/master/src/main/java/com/kolich/http/helpers">com.kolich.http.helpers</a> package.
-These helpers are packaged and shipped with this library, and are intended to help developers avoid writing much of the closure boilerplate themselves for the most common operations.
+To make development a bit easier, a number of helper closures are available out-of-the-box as found in the <a href="https://github.com/markkolich/kolich-httpclient4-closure/tree/master/src/main/java/com/kolich/http/helpers">com.kolich.http.helpers</a> package.
+These helpers are packaged and shipped with this library and are intended to help developers avoid much of the closure boilerplate for the most common operations.

 Here are some examples using these helper closures.

 #### StringOrNullClosure

-Send a `GET` and extract the response body as a UTF-8 encoded `String`.
-Return `null` if the request failed.
+Send a `GET` and if the request was succedssful extract the response body as a `UTF-8` encoded `String`.
+If unsuccessful, return `null`.

 ```java
 import com.kolich.http.helpers.StringOrNullClosure;